mohitjee15/Contact-Manager/README.md

 AngularJS
 RequireJS
 cakePHP

-For package management and structuring of the App I have used:
+Bootstrap

-Yeoman + bower + grunt
+For package management and structuring of the App I have used: Yeoman + bower + grunt

 A basic application for managing contacts.